NENSA Eastern High School Championship Rules Document

 2. Team Compositions and Eligibility

 2a.
 Any US state, US Ski & Snowboard region, or Canadian Province, or Country may enter an official team.
-Maximum of 48 Guest athletes and 8 coaches per team.
-A guest team with a minimum of 16 athletes per gender will be included in team scoring.
+Maximum of 48 athletes per team.
+Teams can support adjacent states/provinces who do not sponsor a team (i.e. MA+RI/CT, NY+NJ/PA, VT+QC/ON, NH+QC, ME+NB/PEI/NS).

 2c.
 Deadline for Team Entry is one week prior to the event.

 2d.
-Coaches: up to 8 coaches (7 coaches/1 team leader) are permitted free of charge.
+Coaches: 8 coaches (7 coaches/1 team leader) per team will be provided courses access bibs and banquet tickets free of charge.

 2f.
 Eligibility: